pzukas-data/price_tracker/README.md

 This scraper can be useful to reuse for someone who needs to monitor the price of a product across multiple websites and wants to store the data in a MySQL database for further analysis or tracking

-Completed during studies at Vilnius CODING School for Python course.
+Completed during Data Analytics studies at Vilnius CODING School for Python course.